ML-group-13/youtube_view_prediction/README.md

 $python pipe.py development
 ```

-To save images from thumbnails:
+To save images from thumbnails, this does not need to be done when the data is already present:
 ```
 $python save_images.py
 ```